-Prerequisite(s): RSC 120, RSC 121, RSC 122.
-A course that presents the etiology, pathophysiology, treatment and management of restrictive and obstructive pulmonary diseases.
+A course that presents the etiology, pathophysiology, treatment, and management of restrictive and obstructive pulmonary diseases.

-Credit hours: 2 Lecture contact hours: 2 Lab contact hours: 0 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 2 2 0 Fall

-RSC 124 Cardio Anatomy and Physiology
+RSC 124 Cardiopulmonary Anatomy and Physiology

-Prerequisite(s): RSC 120, RSC 121, RSC 122.
 A course intended to support the learning of the structure and function of the heart and lungs and the impact they play on patient welfare in clinical practice.

-Credit hours: 3 Lecture contact hours: 3 Lab contact hours: 0 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Fall